Questions and Answers on Christianity

 Our native value system is selfish.
 When we were babies, we had no regard for anyone else.
 However, as we grew up, we were trained through socialization that complete selfishness was not acceptable.
 Though we learned unselfishness, we did not loose our selfish desires.

-God's value system is beneficial love for others (sacrificial love for the benefit of others).
+The value system of God is sacrificial love for the benefit of others.
 God has complete integrity of value system, therefore God both holds and lives his value system perfectly.
 God has no selfish desires in him.

 Our native value system is selfish love for the benefit of me.
 This produces extensive conflict: We have internal conflict because our learned and native values do not agree.
 We have conflict with other people because we disagree on who is to benefit from our choices.
 And we have conflict with God for both these same reasons.